psrana/Chat-with-your-data-by-Dr.-Parteek-Bhatia/README.md

-# Chat-with-your-data-by-Dr.-Parteek-Bhatia
+## Chat with your data by Dr. Parteek Bhatia
-Chat with your data by Dr. Parteek Bhatia
+Explore the "Chat with your Data.pdf"